Auto Pril

 2. Anticipate the Unexpected

 Work zones are dynamic.
-Be geared up for adjustments in site visitors lanes, an unanticipated reduction of speed limits, and employees on the street—plan for such sudden adjustments on or close to the road.
+Be geared up for adjustments in site visitors’ lanes, an unanticipated reduction of speed limits, and employees on the street—plan for such sudden adjustments on or near the road.

 3. Stay Alert and Reduce Distractions